jdoe79250/algo_experiments/README.md

 https://distrinet-emu.github.io/general_environment.html

-Following the tutorial, you can runa the example using the default RoundRobin Mapper with:
+Following the tutorial, you can run the example using the default RoundRobin Mapper with:

 ```bash
 ryu-manager /usr/lib/python3/dist-packages/ryu/app/simple_switch_13.py --verbose